yagasoft/DynamicsCrm-CodeGenerator/README.md

 + Improved: connection pooling
 + Fixed: issues
 #### _v7.1.1 (2020-08-09)_
-+ Added: entity list filtering in profiles
++ Added: Entity list view filtering in profiles
-+ Added: option to optimise settings size
++ Added: option to optimise settings file size
-+ Changed: switched to explicit Connection Strings to allow for a broader support of newer features
++ Changed: switched to explicit or raw Connection Strings to allow for a broader support of newer features
 + Changed: separated settings from cache data (cache saved at the solution level)
 + Changed: save settings as JSON (per project)
 + Changed: exclude cache data from Source Control